michaelbarley/new-starter-demo-project/3_Vue.js_refactor.md

 ## App.vue
 `App.vue` serves as the root component of your Vue.js application.
 It is typically the first component to be loaded and renders all other components within it.
 In other words, it is the parent component for all other components in your Vue application.

-The `App.vue` file is structured into three sections:

-**`<template>`**: This section contains the HTML of your component.

-**`<script>`**: This section contains the JavaScript logic of your component.

-**`<style>`**: This section contains the CSS styles for your component.

-This is a typical structure for Vue single-file components.

-The `App.vue` file is where you'll include the components we previously identified and defined.
-It will serve as the "layout" of your application, meaning it provides the structure within which the rest of your components will be loaded and displayed.

 Lets update our `App.vue` to include all of our newly created components: